yshavit/llm-notes/book/03-The-LLM/01-llm-architecture.md

 In the first perspective (the conceptual perspective) data follows through the LLM in the form of vectors.
 In particular, we'll often work with vectors of vectors, like $[ [1, 2, 3], [4, 5, 6] ]$.
 To transform these vectors, we'll often use matrices.

-### Mathematical optimizations
+### Algebraic reformulations

-The second perspective (mathematical optimizations) batches the conceptual vectors into matrices, and then these matrices into tensors.
-The underlying concepts are exactly the same: it just lets us represent the data in a way that GPUs and TPUs can crunch in more efficiently than a CPU can.
+The second perspective (algebraic reformulations) batches the conceptual vectors into matrices, and then these matrices into tensors.
+The underlying concepts are exactly the same: the reformulations just let us represent the data in a way that GPUs and TPUs can crunch more efficiently than a CPU can.

 ```mermaid
 flowchart LR